 It remains to be seen if patients are truly able to manage their own healthcare data and use it in meaningful ways.
 Patients – especially those who may be chronically ill – may be unlikely to keep health information updated, which leads to concerns on data quality and accuracy.
 Without being able to ensure the integrity of data, the industry is still a good distance from being able to derive deep analytics from consumer-provided data.

-Challenges aside, 2020 will see continued growth in consumer-driven sharing of healthcare data because patients are increasingly taking greater control over their healthcare decisions, and that includes how and when they share healthcare data with their healthcare providers.
 Organizations that have already taken strides to explore data partnerships with patients are driving “innovative solutions and noteworthy results,” according to article in the New England Journal of Medicine.

 “It is imperative that we leverage the expertise of a group of stakeholders who know a tremendous amount about bending the health care cost curve: the high-need, high-cost patients themselves.” – Lala Tanmoy Das, MS, Erika L. Abramson, MD, MSc & Rainu Kaushal, MD, MPH in the New England Journal of Medicine